 A college education for your child or grandchild is still attainable, but it is not automatic.
 The good news is, there are strategies that can help make it happen.

-A 529 plan is an investment plan operated by a state, designed to help families save for future college costs.
+A 529 plan can be an integral part to your financial college planning.
+These plans are investment plans operated by a state.
+They're designed to help families save for future college costs.
 As long as the plan satisfies a few basic requirements, the federal tax law provides special tax benefits to the plan participant.
 There also may be state tax deduction benefits depending on your state’s plan.
-If you choose to invest in a 529 plan, you are not restricted to just the plan offered by your own state.
-However, there may be state tax implications for selecting another state’s plan.
-As such, you should consider whether the investor's or designated beneficiary's home state offers any state tax or other benefits that are only available for investments in such state's qualified tuition program.
+If you choose to invest in a 529 plan, you are not restricted to just the plan offered by your own state, either.
+However, there may be state tax implications for selecting another state’s plan, so be careful.
+Be sure t look into whether or not the investor's or designated beneficiary's home state offers any state tax or other benefits that are only available for investments in such state's qualified tuition program.
 Please consult with your tax advisor before investing.

 One of the key advantages of a 529 plan is the income tax breaks on the non-deductible contributions.
 Any earnings grow tax-free for as long as the money stays in the plan.
-And when the plan makes a distribution to pay for the beneficiary’s qualified college costs, the distribution is federal tax-free as well.
+When the plan finally does make a distribution to pay for the beneficiary’s qualified college costs, the distribution is federal tax-free as well.
 Tax treatment at the state level varies.

-Another major advantage is that the account holder stays in control of the assets in a 529 account.
+Another major advantage is that the account holder stays in control of the assets.
 The named beneficiary has no rights to the funds.
 In fact, the account holder has the flexibility to change beneficiaries at any time, but only once per year.
 The account holder decides when withdrawals are taken and for what purpose.
 Most plans even allow account holders to reclaim the funds for themselves any time they desire.
 However, earnings will be subject to income tax and an additional 10% penalty on non-qualified withdrawals.

 In addition to these benefits, 529 plans are one of many ways to save for college.
 Once you decide on a plan, the assets are professionally managed either by the state treasurer’s office or by an outside investment company.
 And everyone is eligible to take advantage of these plans—there are generally no income limitations or age restrictions.

-A Coverdell Education Saving Account is an IRA especially designed for education costs.
+A Coverdell Education Saving Account is an IRA specially designed for education costs.
 This custodial account enables you to contribute up to $2,000 per beneficiary per year of earned income after tax.
 Income limitations may apply.
-Earnings may be withdrawn tax-free for qualified educational expenses, from elementary school through college.
-The investor chooses the investment options.
-This type of account is an ideal savings tool for primary and secondary education in private schools.
+Earnings may be withdrawn tax-free for qualified educational expenses from elementary school through college.
+When using a Coverdell, the investor chooses the investment options.
+This type of account is an ideal savings tool for private school primary and secondary education.

-The most important thing you can do to secure a child’s educational future is to start planning today.
+College planning is a necessary step if you want to ensure your child's education is taken care of financially.
+The most important thing you can do to secure a child’s educational future is to start today.
 Your financial consultant knows the questions to ask and has the answers you need.

 Why wait?
-Schedule a free, no-obligation appointment today, and help make the college dream a reality.
+Schedule a free, no-obligation appointment today by calling 513-407-5430 and help make the college dream a reality.